mathworks/Open-Microscopy-Data-MATLAB/README.md

 **For advanced users** A detailed guide to the Image Data Resource can be found [here](idr.openmicroscopy.org/about/api.html).
 To access the REST API use the MATLAB [webread](mathworks.com/help/matlab/ref/webread.html) function

 ### Required Products
-This tutorial uses the following products /n
+This tutorial uses the following products\
-MATLAB
+MATLAB\
-Image Processing Toolbox
+Image Processing Toolbox\

 **Note**
 This tutorial works best when delivered by a tutor.
 It is important to highlight best practices when working with Open Data, publishing Open Code or making research output reproducible